scotthlee/hamlet/README.md

 Coming soon.

 ### Visualization
 We used [Grad-CAM](https://arxiv.org/abs/1610.02391) to create heatmaps that show where the models think there are abnormalities in the x-rays.
-See below for exmaples of heatmaps for true-positive predictions on images from the NIH dataset (i.e., abnormal x-rays the model correctly labeled as abnormal), made with [grad-cam.py](grad-cam.py).
+See below for exmaples of heatmaps for the model's predictions on true abnormal x-rays, made with [heatmaps.py](heatmaps.py).

 ![grad cam](img/composite.png)